willstepp/writings/sanctum-kthadras/sk.notes.md

 -) He looks up the address in the directory
 -) He drives to the neighborhood
 -) Everything is the same as before, except reversed.
 He finds the journal, takes it home and begins to read.

+Chapter Five:
+a)
+-) We are introduced to the diary, why she's writing it -) Establishes how difficult she is having it
+-) Establishes that it does her good to write
+-) She was leaving Hobby Lobby parking lot, with crochet supplies -) Establish all the ways she is trying to deal with grief, diary, psychiatrist, medication, hobbies -- none take
+-) Talk about bystander effect.
+Leads into discussion of goodness, everything leads to selfishness, which then leads to an example of her own selfishness.
+A memory where her mother asked her to do something and she lied. b)
+-) Steps to return to normal life
+-) Return to work, reach out to friends
+-) Keeping mother's death from everyone
+-) The good memory